Topics on this page

 - Perform a thorough teeth cleaning

-Your child's exam will take about 45 minutes.
-Each regular exam includes a detailed teeth cleaning, in which we will clean, polish, and rinse the teeth to remove any tartar and plaque that have built up on the tooth's surface.
+Your little one’s exam will take about 45 minutes.
+Each regular exam includes a detailed teeth cleaning, during which we will clean, polish, and rinse the teeth to remove any tartar and plaque that have built up on the tooth’s surface.

-Visiting our office every six months gives you the chance to talk to the doctor about any questions you may have about your child's oral health.
-Regular exams are offered by appointment only, so please contact our practice today to schedule your child's next dental exam and teeth cleaning.
+Visiting our office every six months gives you the chance to ask our doctors any questions you may have about your son or daughter’s oral health.
+Regular exams are offered by appointment only, so please contact our practice today to schedule your child’s next exam and cleaning.

-When a composite filling material cannot be used because the cavity has affected so much of the tooth structure; we will use a stainless steel crown.
-The crown covers the baby back teeth with silver caps restoring it to it's original size and shape.
+When a composite filling material cannot be used because the cavity has affected so much of the tooth structure, we will use a stainless-steel crown.
+The crown covers the baby back teeth with silver caps to restore it to its original size and shape.

-To prevent the crown from becoming red, swollen or irritated with plaque buildup; please be mindful with home care.
-Please remeber the 2x2x2 rule; brush twice a day for 2 minutes and visit dentist twice a year!
-Additonally, please try and maintain a healthy, nutrient rich diet.
+To prevent the crown from becoming red, swollen, or irritated with plaque buildup, please be mindful with home care.
+Please remember the 2x2x2 rule; brush twice a day for 2 minutes and visit the dentist twice a year!
+In addition, please try to maintain a healthy, nutrient-rich diet.

 In some cases, the front teeth become severely decayed.
-In these cases, a tooth needs to be restored with a crown.
-Alexandria Children's Dentistry offers cosmetic tooth-colored crowns.
-Our office does not place stainless steel crowns on the front teeth.
+In these cases, a tooth must be restored with a crown.
+Alexandria Children’s Dentistry offers cosmetic tooth-colored crowns.
+Our office does not place stainless-steel crowns on the front teeth.

-Alexandria Children's Dentistry uses tooth-colored composite material to restore small and moderate size cavities, fractured teeth due to trauma, and for some other situations diagnosed by Dr. Angela.
-Composite material is mercury free, durable, and aesthetic.
+Alexandria Children’s Dentistry uses tooth-colored composite material to restore small and moderate-sized cavities, fractured teeth due to trauma, and certain other situations diagnosed by Dr. Angela.
+Composite material is mercury-free, durable, and aesthetic.

 There are three basic types of mouthguards: the pre-made mouthguard, the “boil-and-bite” fitted mouthguard, and a custom-made mouthguard from the dentist.
-When you choose a mouthguard, be sure to pick one that is tear-resistant, comfortable and well-fitted for your mouth, easy to keep clean, and does not prevent your child from breathing properly.
-Your dentist can show your child how to wear a mouthguard properly and how to choose the right mouthguard to protect his or her smile.
+When you choose a mouthguard, be sure to pick one that is tear-resistant, comfortable and well-fitted for the mouth, easy to keep clean, and does not prevent your child from breathing properly.
+We can show your little athlete how to wear a mouthguard properly and how to choose the right one to protect his or her smile.

-If your child often wakes up with jaw pain, earaches, or headaches, or if you see your child clenching or grinding his or her teeth, your child may have a common condition called “bruxism”.
-Many people do not even know that they grind their teeth, as it often occurs when one is sleeping.
+If your child often wakes up with jaw pain, earaches, or headaches, or you see your little one clenching or grinding his or her teeth, he or she may have a common condition called “bruxism.”
+Many people do not even know they grind their teeth, because it often occurs when we are asleep.
 If not corrected, bruxism can lead to broken teeth, cracked teeth, or even tooth loss.

-There is an easy, non-invasive treatment for bruxism: nightguards.
+There is an easy, non-invasive treatment for bruxism.
 Nightguards are an easy way to prevent the wear and damage that teeth-grinding causes over time.
-Custom-made by a dentist from soft material to fit the teeth, a nightguard is inserted over your child's top or bottom arch and prevents contact with the opposing teeth.
+Custom-made by our office from soft material to fit the teeth, a nightguard is inserted over your child’s top or bottom arch to prevent contact with the opposing teeth.

 Sealants protect the grooved and pitted surfaces of the teeth, especially the chewing surfaces of back teeth where most cavities in children are found.
 Made of clear or shaded plastic, sealants are applied to the teeth to help keep them cavity-free.
 Research has proven that sealants reduce cavities on the chewing surfaces of permanent teeth by 80%.

 Sealants are only one step in a preventive dental routine.
-Brushing, flossing and regular dental visits are still essential to a bright and healthy smile.
+Brushing, flossing, and regular dental visits are still essential for a bright and healthy smile.